Product and Technology Development

 One simple fact cannot be denied: tesa is a chemical company – and it will always be one.
 This makes the tesa Group all the more aware of its great responsibility to set particular accents when it comes to sustainability.
 And by no means only because the topic is becoming ever more important both to customers and to the general public. tesa has always made great efforts to use environmentally friendly production technologies to reduce the use of solvents, for example, and to steadily decrease the CO2 footprint through energy-saving measures.
 For example, between 2001 and 2019, the company was able to almost halve its CO2 emissions and solvents per ton of end product.

 The value of the VOC emissions even decreased by 92%.
-The 'Sustainability Agenda' comprises three main areas: First, tesa wants to double the proportion of sustainable products by 2025.
+The 'Sustainability Agenda' comprises three main areas: First, tesa wants to increase the proportion of sustainable products by 2025.
 In this context, existing raw materials are to be replaced by renewable or recycled materials without affecting product properties.
 Second, in the future, tesa intends to purchase electricity exclusively from renewable sources.
 And third, the entire supply chain is to become even more sustainable.
 A supplier evaluation program has been specially set up for this purpose.
 Further information on the topic of 'Sustainability' is available here.